-1.9.2.
+9.2.
 Controlled Load 2

-The Controlled Load 2 Pricing Option applies where specified appliances are controlled by Endeavour Energy's equipment or a Meter Provider's equipment that has the approval of the General Manager - Asset Management, so that electricity is available for restricted periods not exceeding 17 hours in any period of 24 hours.
+The Controlled Load 2 Pricing Option applies where specified appliances are controlled by Endeavour Energy's equipment or a Meter Provider's equipment that has the approval of the Head of Asset Planning and Performance, so that electricity is available for restricted periods not exceeding 17 hours in any period of 24 hours.